algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-True_use_python_black-True/README.md

 ### Continuous Integration

+  This project uses [GitHub actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, see the `.github/workflows` folder for details.

+#### Setting up GitHub for CI/CD workflow and Testnet deployment

+  1. Build and commit smart contract artifacts for output stability
+  2. Decide what values you want to use for the `allow_update` and `allow_delete` parameters specified in `config.py` When deploying to LocalNet these values are both set to `True` for convenience.
+But for non-LocalNet networks they are more conservative and use `False`
+     These default values will allow the smart contract to be deployed initially, but will not allow the app to be updated or deleted if is changed.
+     To help you decide it may be helpful to read the following [AlgoKit documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md#upgradeable-and-deletable-contracts)
+  3. Create a [Github environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named `Test`
+  4. Create or obtain the mnemonic for an Algorand account for use on testnet to deploy apps, referred to as the Deployer account
+  5. Store the mnemonic as a [secret](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets) `DEPLOYER_MNEMONIC`
+     in the Test environment created in step 2
+  6. The account used to deploy the smart contract will require enough funds to create the app, and also fund it.
+There are two approaches available here:
+     * Either, ensure the account is funded outside of CI/CD.

+       In Testnet, funds can be obtained by using the [Algorand testnet dispenser](https://bank.testnet.algorand.network/) The funds can either be transferred to the Deployer account
+     * Or, fund the account as part of the CI/CD process by using the `DISPENSER_MNEMONIC` secret.
+       This secret can be defined in GitHub and will then be used to fund the Deployer account before deploying.

 For pull requests against this repository the following checks are performed by GitHub Actions:
  - Python dependencies using pip-audit
  - Formatting using Black